an Effective Income Tax Strategy

 You are able to reduce your taxable income for certain types of expenses.

-These itemized deductions are mostly for state and local taxes (income
+These itemized deductions are mostly for state and local taxes, mortgage

-If your itemized deductions are not large, the tax tables have a standard
+deductions are not large, the tax tables have a standard deduction built

 To get the most benefit